The Missing Cross to Purity

 and have opened the mouths of the world to blaspheme God,

-such, I say, before mentioned, that have gotten into drunkenness,
+such, I say, before mentioned, who have gotten into drunkenness,

 or looseness in words and life, and have not been faithful in their dealings,